simongarton/AdventOfCode/readme_2025.md

 Reddit talked about a package called Z3 which _everyone_ seemed to be using.
 I went off and had a look at it seemed a little baffling, but I could get a simple example to work.
 Converting this problem into the right code ... was actually pretty simple, Microsoft (and others) have done it very nicely.
+And it worked, very fast.

 ```python
 from z3 import *